-As DRA is a relatively young technology, and still rapidly evolving, some of the material in this report may become obsolete or irrelevant in a relatively short period.
-This technical report will be frequently updated in order to minimize this possibility.
+As DRA is a relatively new technology, and still rapidly evolving, some of the material in this document-may can become obsolete or irrelevant in a fairly short period of time.
+This document will be updated frequently to minimize this possibility.